We’ve all dealt with those infuriating and embarrassing zits that decide to pop up on any part of our face on random occasions.

 But what feels even more dreadful is when these pesky breakouts decide to set up a camp on our scalp.

-Yes, even if it sounds completely absurd, acne scalp is a common concern that many of us deal with.
+Yes, even if it sounds completely absurd, scalp acne is a common concern that many of us deal with.

 Being unaware about it or trying out some googled remedies can worsen the situation for you.